 Conclusion: You Can Give Generously

 That’s it!
-Ten simple steps to help you become a generous, cheerful, and faithful steward of the money you’re entrusted with.
+Ten simple steps to generous giving.
+Ten steps to help you become a cheerful and faithful steward of the money you’re entrusted with.
 Start with a commitment, then make a budget, and step out in faith.
 God is waiting – not for your money, but for your heart.